giry-dev/mangrove-docs/docs/developers/README.md

 sidebar_position: 1
 ---

-# Welcome to the Developers doc
+# Welcome to the Developer docs

-The purpose of the Mangrove Developers doc is to:
+The Mangrove Developers documentation section exists to help developers:

 * learn about Mangrove [core protocol](./contracts/README.md),
 * understand how trading [strategies](./strat-lib/README.md) can be created and plugged in,